mamume/documentation/content/contributing/development/coding_guidelines.rst

 CSS Variables
 ~~~~~~~~~~~~~

 In Odoo the use of CSS variables is strictly DOM-related.
-Use them for **contextually** adapt design and layout.
+Use them to **contextually** adapt the design and layout.

 Our standard convention is BEM, so `--[root]__[element]-[property]--[modifier]`.